-🚔 Criminal Traffic Offenses in Fort Lauderdale and South Florida: What You Need to Know
+🚔 Criminal Traffic Offenses in Fort Lauderdale and South Florida

 🚨 Did you know?
-Florida law enforcement issues over 180,000 criminal traffic citations each year, according to the Florida Department of Highway Safety and Motor Vehicles (FLHSMV).
-Broward County ranks among the top counties statewide, with charges ranging from suspended licenses to felony-level hit-and-runs.
+Florida law enforcement issues over 180,000 criminal traffic citations every year, according to the Florida Department of Highway Safety and Motor Vehicles (FLHSMV).
+Broward County ranks among the highest in the state for serious charges, including DUI, fleeing and eluding, and driving with a suspended license.

-If you’re facing a criminal traffic charge in Fort Lauderdale, Broward County, or anywhere in South Florida, it’s essential to understand your rights and options.
+If you’re facing a criminal traffic charge in Fort Lauderdale, Broward County, or anywhere in South Florida, the consequences are serious—and the time to act is now.

 - Jail or probation